AVpres/homebrew-formulae/README.md

 ## Maintained Formulae

 - **bash-avpres** – Bash scripts for audiovisual preservation
-- **cineform** – Alternate static and shared CineForm libraries: `libcineform.a`, as well as `libcineform.so` under Linux or `libcineform.dylib` under macOS
-- **cineform-gopro** – GoPro’s static CineForm library: `libCFHDCodec.a`
 - **ffcommand-engine** – Instals the FFCommand\_Engine app by Colorlab<br>Attention: Use the `--HEAD` flag to install the not officially released version 0.6 rather than the current version 0.51 for macOS (and 0.5 for Windows).
 - **ffmpeg** – Alternate FFmpeg formula with options:<br>`brew options avpres/formulae/ffmpeg`

-We will likely be removing both CineForm formulae soon, as the resources no longer appear to be maintained.

 Full installation requires to log into our [extranet](https://reto.ch/cgi-bin/login) before running the following formulae: